core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 All CoAP requests that are sent via IP multicast MUST be Non-confirmable (NON), see {{Section 8.1 of RFC7252}}.
 The Message ID in an IP multicast CoAP message is used for optional message deduplication by both clients and servers, as detailed in {{Section 4.5 of RFC7252}}.
 A server MAY send one or more responses to a CoAP group request; these are always unicast messages.
 The unicast responses received by the CoAP client may carry a mixture of success (e.g., 2.05 (Content)) and failure (e.g., 4.04 (Not Found)) response codes, depending on the individual server processing results.

-When using CoAP group communication, an amplification attack becomes more effective than when sending a unicast request to a single server.
+When using CoAP group communication, an amplification attack becomes more harmful than when sending a unicast request to a single server.
 That is, by spoofing the source IP address of a designated victim in the group request sent via IP multicast, the attack may result in multiple servers within the CoAP group sending responses to the victim.
 This is further discussed in {{ssec-amplification}}, together with available mitigations.

 ### Response Suppression ###  {#sec-request-response-suppress}
 A server MAY suppress its response for various reasons given in {{Section 8.2 of RFC7252}}.
 This document adds the requirement that a server SHOULD suppress the response in case of error or in case there is nothing useful to respond, unless the application related to a particular resource requires such a response to be made for that resource.